PrimeStrat/10-minutes-as-the-milkman/README.md

 # Future Plans

 - There are currently no plans to continue this project, rather, this project is likely to be turned into a Godot template for other developments.
-You can read more in my paper here: https://docs.google.com/document/d/1Lb87vdjyEbR5PRNLnwpTBg7XEgzbNqmiupRyDbZ313k/edit?usp=sharing
-- You MUST go to the same school as my to access the doc.